 - provide Supported Internship placements for disabled people

 - use flexible working, assistive technology and other reasonable adjustments to support disabled staff

-We welcome applicants who share our values, our commitment to inclusion, and who will help us on our journey to transform our organisation
+We welcome applicants from diverse backgrounds, who share our values, our commitment to inclusion, and who will help us on our journey to transform our organisation.

 - Video interpretation was introduced as a new option to our usual language service provision.
 Our webpage language translation option, along with the use of telephone interpreting, and the provision of information in alternative formats, helped to ensure equality access to digital services and information.

 - Venues and buildings used to deliver council services are assessed for accessibly, including parking, wheelchair access, accessible toilets, accessible signage etc.

 - Reasonable adjustments continue to be provided for individual disabled service users.

 - Staff continue to receive regular training on equality and inclusion to help them meet the needs of our diverse community.

 If you need a reasonable adjustment in order to access council services or information, or have any questions about accessibility, please contact us.